sirishacyd/cmpe282/README.md

 # cmpe282

-I

-Use a language model to help your team write a program that does the following:
+### Use a language model to help your team write a program that does the following:

 1.Takes a text string as input